 Because it has fewer depressive effects on the respiratory system than oxycodone (OxyContin), fentanyl, or hydrocodone (Vicodin), it is seen as safer by many.
-However, it is still prone to abuse by methods like snorting or plugging.
+However, it is still prone to misuse by methods like snorting or plugging.
 And it may still create dangerous overdose effects, including death.

 Why Do People Plug Tramadol?